 Expert file 2026 — New synthetic drugs

-New Synthetic Drugs, also called NPS, include psychoactive substances created or diverted to reproduce the effects of known drugs such as cannabis, cocaine, MDMA, amphetamines, opioids, or ketamine.
+New Synthetic Drugs, also called NPS, group psychoactive substances created or diverted to reproduce the effects of known drugs such as cannabis, cocaine, MDMA, amphetamines, opioids, or ketamine.

 Their main danger lies in their rapid evolution: variable composition, unpredictable dosages, deceptive forms, online circulation, and difficulty of detection by standard tests.
 For families, schools, health professionals, companies, and prevention actors, understanding these substances becomes essential.